 5) Mention the virtual assistant in your call centre agents’ call script wrapper

 You might have come across a final concluding message when speaking to call centre agents.
 They use the final seconds of the call to thank you for calling, ask you if there is anything else they can help you with and sometimes request you for a user satisfaction score.
 This part of the call script is called a “wrapper”.

-This wrapper is another good place to include a mention of the chatbot.
-Let the customer know where they can find the chatbot and how they can use it for their convenience.
-If a user satisfaction survey is sent to them via a message or a web page form, add a link to the chatbot so they can test it out or bookmark immediately.
-They can also complete the user satisfaction survey via the chatbot.
+This wrapper is another good place to include a mention of the virtual assistant.
+Let the customer know where they can find the virtual assistant and how they can use it for their convenience.
+If a user satisfaction survey is sent to them via a message or a web page form, add a link to the virtual assistant so they can test it out or bookmark it immediately.
+They can also complete the user satisfaction survey via the virtual assistant.